 aged 74, has been an Independent Non-executive Director of the Bank since August 2015.
 Mr Yu has been an Independent Non-executive Director of Yuexiu Financial Holdings Limited (the sole shareholder of the Bank) and Yue Xiu Securities Holdings Limited since August 2015 and March 2021 respectively.
 He is also an Independent Non-executive Director of Yuexiu Property Company Limited (Stock Code: 00123), a company listed on the Stock Exchange, and an Independent Non-executive Director of Chong Hing Insurance Company Limited (a wholly-owned subsidiary of the Bank) since May 2021.
 Mr Yu holds a Master Degree in Applied Finance from Macquarie University in Australia, a Diploma of Management Studies from The University of Hong Kong and a Diploma from the Association of International Bond Dealers.
-Mr Yu was the Founding President of the Hong Kong Capital Markets Association and Asia Chairman of the Association of International Bond Dealers.
+Mr Yu was the Founding President of the Hong Kong Forex Club from 1974 to 1975.
+Mr Yu was also the Founding Deputy Chairman of the Hong Kong Capital Markets Association and Asia Chairman of the Association of International Bond Dealers.
 Mr Yu has held numerous senior managerial and advisory positions and has more than 40 years of experience in investment, banking and finance.